 The limit value for Pb is found in EU Council Directive (EC, 1999).
 An EU Council Directive including i.a.
-Ni, As and Cd is expected to be adapted in 2002 or 2003.
+Ni, As and Cd is expected to be adapted in 2004.

 The guidelines and life time risk for the carcinogenic metals are established by WHO (WHO, 2000).